Click to return to the first page

 Buster, as we know, was a visualist who liked to tell his stories with as few words as possible.
 Whatever he may have originally pondered, he ultimately decided that the sound would be music only, no sound effects, no talking.

 For five years?
-That indicates that, probably moved by the George Eastman Award, probably influenced by Sidney Sheldon, probably convinced by MoMA and the Academy, he had begun to search out his lost movies as early as 1955, when he made that trip to James Mason’s residence.
+That confirms the stories by and about Rudi and Ray.
+Rudi began looking in October 1953 and Ray about half a year later.
+The three worked together.
 Why did he say, “We’ll keep all the subtitles”?
 Because Chaplin had been excoriated in some quarters for deleting the titles in The Gold Rush and replacing them with narration.
 Buster wanted to make clear that he would do no such thing to his own movies.
 An hour and 40 minutes?
 Either he misspoke or he was misquoted.
 A more-correct ballpark figure would have been an hour and 20 minutes, of course.
 Beyond that, and more importantly, it is heartening to hear him be so defensive about his movie, which is an attitude he had not taken in earlier years.

 (Some lines were scrambled below.
 I put them back into order and left obvious clues about where I made the repairs.)

 So, what was all this about The General being shown at a campus movie house?
-That was almost certainly in 1956, when Robert Smith, Sidney Sheldon, and Donald O’Connor tested ideas for The Buster Keaton Story by showing a dozen of Buster’s movies at various colleges and universities in Los Ángeles.
+That had to have been in early 1956, when Robert Smith, Sidney Sheldon, and Donald O’Connor tested ideas for The Buster Keaton Story by showing a dozen of Buster’s movies at various colleges and universities in Los Ángeles.
 I wish I had details.
 I am absolutely DESPERATE for details.

 hermankatnip, Buster Keaton Interview 1960 Remastered Audio, posted on Dec 3, 2018.